 Franchises have remained strong throughout the recession and have even become a haven for those who have been laid off from work‚ retired or have decided to switch careers but one thing that the recession has allowed to rise to the surface is that franchisees are generally not happy with the franchise system they are a part of.
 Many franchisees feel as if their franchisor is not doing as much as they could or should be doing for their franchisees.

-Franchise Lawyer Charles Internicola in his recent article "Franchisors: Are your Franchisees 'Raving Fan'?" discusses how many franchisor overlook the one thing that could make a tremendous difference for their revenue growth which is existing franchisees.
+In "Franchisors: Are your Franchisees 'Raving Fan'?" we discuss how many franchisor overlook the one thing that could make a tremendous difference for their revenue growth which is existing franchisees.
 Existing franchisees who have been treated and received the proper support from their franchisor will more than likely be "raving fans".
 Franchisees who are "raving fans" are more likely to show a rise in revenue because they are so happy to sell the product or service that their franchisor is offering because they are impressed by the franchisor and happy to be a part of a good franchise system.

 So how do you turn your franchisees into raving fans?
 There are three things that must be done according to Ken Blanchard and Sheldon Bowles authors of "Raving Fans – A Revolutionary Approach to Customer Service":